Madison Bumgarner: Early life

 Bumgarner attended South Caldwell High School in Hudson, North Carolina, where he was known as "Maddie" and played on both the school's baseball team and the Post 29's American Legion Baseball team.
-In his junior season, he had a 12–2 win–loss record, an 0.99 earned run average (ERA), and 120 strikeouts in 84 innings pitched as he helped his team to a runner-up finish in the 2006 North Carolina 4A State Championship.
-The next season as a senior, he went 11–2 with a 1.05 ERA and 143 strikeouts in 86 innings, helping his team win the 2007 4A State Championship.
-He hit .424 with 11 home runs and 38 runs batted in (RBIs).
+In his junior season, he had a 12–2 win–loss record, a 0.99 earned run average (ERA), and 120 strikeouts in 84 innings pitched, as he helped his team to a 2006 North Carolina 4A state runner-up finish.
+His senior season, he went 11–2 with a 1.05 ERA and 143 strikeouts in 86 innings pitched, and also had a batting average of .424 with 11 home runs and 38 runs batted in.
+In his final high school game, with his team ahead 8–0, Bumgarner hit a two-run inside the park home run to end the game and win the 2007 North Carolina 4A State Championship.
 He was named most valuable player (MVP) of the playoffs and the Gatorade North Carolina Player of the Year, garnering the nickname "The Carolina Peach."
 Bumgarner attracted so much attention from scouts and agents in high school that his father built a wall around the bullpen at his high school field to keep them from distracting him as he warmed up.
 He committed to attend the University of North Carolina at Chapel Hill on a college baseball scholarship.

 In 2013, the North Carolina High School Athletic Association included Bumgarner on its "100 To Remember" male athletes list, which included Michael Jordan, Carl Eller, and Jim Beatty.